Large and versatile electric van from Renault

 Renault Master ZE verdict

-If you want a large electric van right now you haven't got a lot of choice.
-Fortunately, the trailblazing Master ZE isn't just leading the way but providing an impressively broad range of options for buyers - especially now that gross vehicle weight can be increased to 3.5-tonnes.
+The Master ZE provides an impressively broad range of options for buyers - especially now that gross vehicle weight can be increased to 3.5-tonnes.
+And Renault has a huge amount of electric van experience.

 Ok, so the driving range isn't the greatest.
-But as long as you are able to use it appropriately, the Master ZE provides a perfectly pleaseant and functional zero-emissions large van experience.
-Expensive to buy but cheap to run, it won't be for everyone, but if it solves a need for your business you certainly shouldn't be nervous about going for one.
+But as long as you are able to use it appropriately, the Master ZE provides a perfectly pleasant and functional zero-emissions large van experience.

 Skip to our full verdict on...